ibm-messaging/mq-jms-spring/README.md

 ~~~

 ## Design Approach
-The approach taken here is to follow the model for JMS applications shown in the [Spring Getting Started Guide for JMS]
+The approach taken here is to follow the model for JMS applications shown in the
-(https://spring.io/guides/gs/messaging-jms/).
+[Spring Getting Started Guide for JMS](https://spring.io/guides/gs/messaging-jms/).
 That in turn is based on using the [JmsTemplate Framework](https://docs.spring.io/spring/docs/4.3.13.RELEASE/spring-framework-reference/htmlsingle/#jms)

 The same application code from that example ought to work with MQ, with the simple replacement of the messaging provider in its dependency to point at this package.

-Essentially what gets configured from this package is a ConnectionFactory which the JmsTemplate implementation exploits
+Essentially what gets configured from this package is a ConnectionFactory which Spring's JmsTemplate implementation
-to provide a simpler interface.
+exploits to provide a simpler interface.

 ## Getting Started